lethargicpanda/meta-wearables-dat-android/samples/CameraAccess/README.md

-> **Note:** this repository is a fork of Meta's Android demo of "Meta Wearables Device Access Toolkit" to connect to the Meta Glasses.
+> **Note:** this repository is a fork of Meta's Android demo for the "Meta Wearables Device Access Toolkit" connecting to the Meta Glasses.
-> It include an integration of Gemini Live via [Firebase AI Logic](https://firebase.google.com/docs/ai-logic/live-api).
+> It includes an integration of Gemini Live via [Firebase AI Logic](https://firebase.google.com/docs/ai-logic/live-api).

 # Camera Access App